Lysistrata: Plot

 Lysistrata restores order and allows the magistrate to question her.
 She explains the frustrations that women feel at a time of war when the men make decisions that affect everyone, and further complains that their wives' opinions are not listened to.
 She drapes her headdress over him, gives him a basket of wool and tells him that war will be a woman's business from now on.
 She then explains the pity she feels for young, childless women, aging at home while the men are away on endless campaigns.
 When the magistrate points out that men also age, she reminds him that men can marry at any age whereas a woman has only a short time before she is considered too old.
 She then dresses the magistrate like a corpse for laying out, with a wreath and a fillet, and advises him that he's dead.
 The magistrate storms off to report the incident to his colleagues, while Lysistrata returns to the Acropolis.

-The debate is continued between the Chorus of Old Men and the Chorus of Old Women until Lysistrata returns to the stage with the news that her comrades are desperate for sex and they are beginning to desert on the silliest pretexts (for example, one woman says she has to go home to air her fabrics by spreading them on the bed).
+The debate continues between the Chorus of Old Men and the Chorus of Old Women until Lysistrata returns to the stage with the news that her comrades are desperate for sex and they are beginning to desert on the silliest pretexts (for example, one woman says she has to go home to air her fabrics by spreading them on the bed).
 After rallying her comrades and restoring their discipline, Lysistrata again returns to the Acropolis to continue waiting for the men's surrender.

 A man suddenly appears, desperate for sex.
 It is Kinesias, the husband of Myrrhine.
 Lysistrata instructs her to torture him.
 Myrrhine informs Kinesias that she will have sex with him but only if he promises to end the war.
 He promptly agrees to these terms and the young couple prepares for sex on the spot.
 Myrrhine fetches a bed, a mattress, a pillow, a blanket, and a flask of oil, and after delaying the act for some time, locks herself in the Acropolis once more.

 A Spartan herald then appears with a large burden (an erection) scarcely hidden inside his tunic and he requests to see the ruling council to arrange peace talks.
 The magistrate laughs at the herald's situation, but agrees that peace talks should begin.

 They go off to fetch the delegates.
 While they are gone, the Old Women make overtures to the Old Men.
 The two Choruses merge, singing and dancing in unison.
 Peace talks commence and Lysistrata introduces the Spartan and Athenian delegates to a woman called Reconciliation.
 The delegates cannot take their eyes off the woman; meanwhile, Lysistrata scolds both sides for past errors of judgment.
 The delegates briefly squabble over the peace terms, but with Reconciliation before them, they overcome their differences and retire to the Acropolis for celebrations.
 The war is ended.